Views of Kanye West

 American rapper Kanye West has received mainstream media attention for his outspoken views on numerous political and social issues.
 He donated to the political campaigns of Barack Obama in 2008 and 2012, and Hillary Clinton in 2016.
-From 2018 to 2020, West publicly endorsed Donald Trump on several occasions until launching his own campaign, and supported Trump once more in 2024.
-West has met with Trump on several occasions, most recently dining with Trump and live streamer Nick Fuentes in 2022.
-In his unsuccessful run for President of the United States in 2020, he espoused consistent life ethic and other Christian positions.
+From 2018 to 2020, West publicly endorsed Donald Trump on several occasions before launching his own presidential campaign in 2020, and supported Trump once more in 2024.
+West has met with Trump on several occasions, most recently dining with Trump and far-right political commentator Nick Fuentes in 2022.
+In his unsuccessful run for president of the United States in 2020, he espoused consistent life ethic and other Christian positions.
 His subsequent campaign in the 2024 election was active for several months in late 2022, although no formal paperwork was filed.

-Beginning in 2018, West expressed opposition to abortion, capital punishment, and welfare, and supported gun rights and gay marriage.
+Beginning in 2018, West expressed opposition to abortion, capital punishment, welfare, and vaccines, and has expressed support towards gun rights, gay marriage, legalization of cannabis, and religious freedom.
 His views grew more radical following his divorce from Kim Kardashian.
 In December 2022, West said he admired Adolf Hitler, publicly denied the Holocaust, and identified as a Nazi in an interview with Alex Jones's Infowars.
 In a rant on Twitter in February 2025, West made antisemitic comments, praised Hitler, and defended rapper Sean Combs from sexual misconduct allegations.
 West initially claimed that his rant was a "social experiment", but later retracted his statement and reaffirmed his views.
 He has been widely condemned and lost many sponsors and partnerships.
-(Note: Attributed to multiple sources:) As of May 2025, West has stated that he is "done with antisemitism".
+(Note: Attributed to multiple sources:) In May 2025, West stated he is "done with antisemitism".

+In January 2026, West published an open letter ad in The Wall Street Journal titled "To Those I've Hurt", stating that due to his prior incident in 2002 involving a car crash he had developed Bipolar disorder type-1.
+This allegedly led West over the years to a steady decline in his mental state leading him to "gravitate toward the worst symbol he could find, the swastika".
+He has apologized to Jewish and Black people, committing to therapy and "accountability".

 Social issues

 Abortion

-In October 2019, West (then a devout Evangelical Christian) spoke out against abortion, citing his belief in the Fifth Commandment; "thou shalt not kill".
+In October 2019, West (then a devout Evangelical Christian) spoke out against abortion, citing his belief in the Sixth Commandment; "thou shalt not kill".
 In an October 2022 interview with Tucker Carlson, Kanye West stated that he is anti-abortion, claiming that "there are more Black babies being aborted than born in New York City at this point.
 That 50% of Black death in America is abortion".
 That same month, he repeated these claims on a podcast with Lex Fridman, saying that "Fifty percent today of ...
 Black people's deaths today is abortion....
 It's not racism; that's too wide of a term.
 It's genocide and population control that Black people are in today in America, that is promoted by the music and the media that Black people make, that Jewish record labels get paid off of".